 Although camber has been around since long before rocker, we classify it as a type of rocker for purposes of simplicity.
 Rocker is also known as reverse camber, so think of camber as reverse rocker.

-Camber is the traditional profile construction for skis and snowboards.
-Camber is a slight arching upward curve with the bend or curve upward in the middle.
-Camber requires precise turn initiation and offers superb handling and plenty of power on groomed terrain and harder snow.
-The rider's weight puts an even and concentrated pressure on the edge from tip to tail, resulting in increased edgehold and precision.
+This is the traditional profile for skis and snowboards.
+Camber is a slight upward curve in the middle of a ski or board, with the contact points - where an unweighted ski or board contacts the snow - close to the ends.
+Camber requires more precise turn initiation and offers superb precision with plenty of power on groomed terrain and harder snow.
+The rider's weight puts an even and concentrated pressure on the edge from tip to tail, resulting in increased edgehold and better "pop".
+Racers and high level park riders often prefer camber.

 // Shop Rocker Snowboards